utrpanic/gump/README.md

-# gump
+# Gump
 Black Alert!
-Jump to the Git Branch
+Jump to the Git Branch!
+And THEN!